-Also known as OID, this is the AWK-5222's enterprise value, which is fixed.
+Also known as OID.
+This is the AWK-6222's enterprise value.
+It is fixed.

 Storm Protection

 In general, one host should not be allowed to occupy unlimited bandwidth, particularly when the device malfunctions.
 For example, so-called "broadcast storms" could be caused by an incorrectly configured topology or a malfunctioning device.